BurnP3/BurnP3Plus/_project/seciton2.md

 **Datasheet internal name:** burnP3PlusPrometheus_FuelCodeCrosswalk

 The **Prometheus Crosswalk** datasheet can be found under the **BurnP3+ Prometheus** tab and contains information about the fuel types associated with the study area.
 The Fuel Types in the Crosswalk must match the Names of the fuel types in the BurnP3+ \| <a href="burn-p3-plus#heading01">Fuel Types</a> datasheet.
-The fuel Crosswalk links the pre-defined BurnP3+ \| <a href="burn-p3-plus#heading01">Fuel Types</a> Names to the fuels in the Prometheus fire growth model.
+The fuel Crosswalk links the pre-defined BurnP3+ \| <a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system-fuel-types" target="_blank">Fuel Types</a> Names to the fuels in the Prometheus fire growth model.

 *Note: The Prometheus Crosswalk is identical to the FireSTARR Crosswalk.
 As a result, data can be exported and imported between the two datasheets without any modifications.*

 ### **Fuel Type**